 Naturally green and gold layered gelatin gummy dog treats.
 Pawfect for St. Patrick’s Day!
-Here’s the recipe and DIY details on how to make these homemade St. Patrick’s Day dog layered gelatin gummies.
+Here’s the recipe and DIY details on how to make these homemade layered gelatin gummies.
 They’re all natural and doggone delicious.
 Lucky dogs, indeed!

 Making Layered Gelatin Gummies

 To make layered gelatin gummies, whether for dog treats or human snacks, you need a extra little time and patience.
-Layered gelatin gummies are easy to make, they but do require careful timing.
-New layers are added when the preceding layer has set to a gentle touch so that the liquids don’t mix, but before it has fully set and cured in order to adhere the layers.
+Layered gelatin gummies are easy to make, but need careful timing.
+New layers are added when the preceding layer has set to a gentle touch so that the liquids don’t mix, but before fully set and cured in order to adhere the layers.
 Just like making layered jelly for humans.
-Too soon and they will melt into each other.
-Too late and they may not hold together in the finished treats.
+Too soon and they will melt into each other, too late and they might not stick.
 Don’t worry.
-It all tastes the same in the end, even if you miss the mark on looks.
+It all tastes the same in the end, even if things don’t set quite right.

 Depending on your flavours, volumes, and ingredients, the gelatin base can be made in one batch and split, or prepared in separated batches.
 If splitting, the base will need to be kept warm enough not to gel before layering.
 Both of my layers here are the same chicken stock base, tinted and flavoured with different add-ins on a roughly 50-50 split.